 Deer Lake Park offers a variety of walking trails to choose from that are great for any time of the year.
 There are picnic spots, a beach area for swimming (in the summer) and a boat launch for paddleboards, canoes and kayaks.

 Lily pads cover much of Deer Lake, adding to this peaceful environment.
-The main trail is one way with a total length of 5.7 kms.
+The main trail is 5.7 km.
 Here is a map of Deer Lake.
-There are a selection of shorter one-way hiking trails to enjoy, ranging from 1.2 – 3.7 kms.
+There is a selection of shorter hiking trails to enjoy, ranging from 1.2 to 3.7 km.

-The beautiful gardens in front of this lovely English Arts & Crafts style mansion built in 1911.
-It is one of eight heritage homes that can be viewed on a 1-1/2 hour walking tour at Deer Lake Park in Burnaby, BC.
+The beautiful gardens in front of this lovely English Arts & Crafts style mansion, built in 1911.
+It is one of eight heritage homes viewed on a 1-1/2 hour walking tour at Deer Lake Park in Burnaby, BC.
 Photo: Wendy Nordvik-Carr©

 9. Park and Tilford Gardens

 This has to be one of our favourites.
-The Asian Garden in North Vancouver’s Park and Tiford Gardens provides a stunning display in every season, but it is pretty spectacular in the fall.
+The Asian Garden in North Vancouver’s Park and Tilford Gardens provides a stunning display every season, but it is pretty spectacular in the fall.

 I visited the garden specifically to take a photo of the tree in the first photo.
-It reminds me of the tree of life symbol.
-Many years ago, I had my wedding photos taken here.
+It reminds me of the Tree of Life symbol.
+Many years ago, my wedding photos were taken here.

-Fantastic Vancouver fall colors at Park and Tilford Gardens in North Vancouver.
+Fantastic Vancouver fall colours at Park and Tilford Gardens in North Vancouver.
 Photo: Wendy Nordvik-Carr©

-Fantastic Vancouver fall colors at Park and Tilford Gardens in North Vancouver.
+Fantastic Vancouver fall colours at Park and Tilford Gardens in North Vancouver.
 Photo: Wendy Nordvik-Carr©

-Fantastic Vancouver fall colors at Park and Tilford Gardens in North Vancouver.
+Fantastic Vancouver fall colours at Park and Tilford Gardens in North Vancouver.
 Photo: Wendy Nordvik-Carr©

 10. Westham Island (Delta, B.C.)